best-practice-and-impact/govcookiecutter-lite/docs/govcookiecutter_structure/docs_structure_README.md

 ### `CHANGELOG.md`

-A file describing the changes made to `govcookiecutter` over time, including unreleased and upcoming changes.
+A file describing the changes made to `govcookiecutter-lite` over time, including unreleased and upcoming changes.

 ### `CODE_OF_CONDUCT.md`